-In a recent article we posted in November, a lawsuit was filed against Walmart by Morgan Tracy, comedian.
+In a recent article we posted in November, a lawsuit was filed against Walmart by Morgan Tracy, the comedian.
 On June 7, 2014, Morgan, 46, comedian James “Jimmy Mack” McNair, comedian Ardie Fuqua and Morgan’s assistant, Jeffrey Millea were riding in a limo bus on the New Jersey Turnpike when they were struck by a Wal-Mart truck.
 Morgan was critically injured suffering a broken leg, nose and several ribs as well as a traumatic brain injury.
-Morgan’s friend and mentor, McNair was killed.
+Morgan’s friend and mentor, McNair were killed.
 All passengers were injured in the accident.

 According to Tracy’s attorney, Benedict Morelli, the semi-truck driver was speeding and also fatigued and had been driving over 24 hours.